azutoolkit/schema/README.md

   property childrens : Array(String)
   property childrens_ages : Array(Int32)

-  # To use a custom validator, this will enable the predicate `unique_record`
+  # To use a custom validator.
+UniqueRecordValidator will be initialized with an `User` instance
-  # which is derived from the class name minus `validator`
   use UniqueRecordValidator

   # Use the `custom` class name predicate as follow